StevenDixonDev/TinyER/Readme.md

 Dividing Express into parts should make it easier to replicate: (it did not)

-app: serves as the starting point for express, normal use is app = express()
+App: serves as the starting point for express, normal use is app = express()

     - Get
         - allows response on get request